robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 - No user authentication.
 Any user may log in without a password.
 User authentication may be added easily, if required.
 - Not all ftp commands are implemented.
+- ESP8266 is **NOT** a multitasking platform and the system calls are NOT reentrant.
+Even when the ftp server sits in background and can serve requests, **no foregroundtasks should run at that time**, epsecially if they execute system calls.
+The effects is hardly to predict, although most of the time the device simply crashes.

 ## Startup